 Regional winners of first, second, and third places qualify for the state championship.
 The next four best performances from 4^{th} - 7^{th} place finishers (times, heights and distances) also qualify for the state meet, provided that the state meet site consists of eight or more lanes.
 At state sites with less than eight lanes, the next two best performers from 4^{th} - 7^{th} place finishers in regional meets will advance to the state meet.
+If there are ties resulting in the automatic qualifiers being more than 12, we will take that many less additional qualifiers.

-- 1. Electronic times to the one thousandth place may be used to break ties in running events at the same regional.
-In the event that times are identical through the one-thousandth place at a regional or to the one-hundredth place from a different regional, the OSSAA may use a run-off to break the tie. - 2.
+- 1. Electronic times to the one-thousandth place may be used to break ties in running events during the regional track meets.
+In the event that times are identical through the one-thousandth place at the regional track meets or to the one-hundredth place when the one-thousandth place is not available, the OSSAA may use a run-off to break the tie. - 2.
 When there are ties in field events of additional qualifiers (4th- 7th place), those tied will advance to the state meet. - 3.
 The OSSAA may fill empty state meet slots with additional qualifiers from 4th-7th place finishers from the regional meets. - 4.
 An empty slot will not be filled for the state meet when a qualifier withdraws or has been disqualified after the results of the regional meet have become official. - 5.
 In the horizontal field event, eight participants will advance to the finals at regional and state. - 6.
-In the field events, when there are less than 16 qualifiers (12 automatic and 4 additional), the OSSAA may add additional qualifiers to reach 16 by adding the next highest height/mark from the regional meets. - G. Scoring - 1.
-Six places will score at the regional meets. - Individual scoring will be 10, 8, 6, 4, 2, 1. - Relay scoring will be 20, 16, 12, 8, 4, 2. - 2.
-Eight places will score at the state meets. - Individual scoring will be 10, 8, 6, 5, 4, 3, 2, 1. - Relay scoring will be 20, 16, 12, 10, 8, 6, 4, 2. - H. Regional and State Meets
+In the field events, when there are less than 16 qualifiers (12 automatic and 4 additional), the OSSAA may add additional qualifiers to reach 16 by adding the next highest height/mark from the regional meets.

+G. Scoring

+1. Six places will score at the regional meets.

+Individual scoring will be 10, 8, 6, 4, 2, 1.

+Relay scoring will be 20, 16, 12, 8, 4, 2.

+2. Eight places will score at the state meets.

+Individual scoring will be 10, 8, 6, 5, 4, 3, 2, 1.

+Relay scoring will be 20, 16, 12, 10, 8, 6, 4, 2.

+H. Regional and State Meets